Anthony Landázuri: Independiente del Valle

 Born in Esmeraldas, Landázuri joined Independiente del Valle's youth setup in 2011, from Norte América.
 He made his first team debut on 28 November 2015, starting in a 3–3 Serie A home draw against Barcelona SC.

 Landázuri scored his first senior goal on 13 December 2015, netting his team's second in a 3–4 away loss against LDU Quito.
 After being a backup option, he started to feature more regularly from the 2019 season onwards.

 Fortaleza

 On 14 December 2021, Landázuri moved abroad and signed a two-year contract with Campeonato Brasileiro Série A side Fortaleza.
 After only one year playing for the Brazilian club, on 15 December 2022, Landázuri asked for a contract termination.

 Independiente del Valle second stint

 Right after leaving Fortaleza Landázuri returned to his former club Ecuadorian club Independiente del Valle signing a two-year contract.

+Tenerife

+On 3 February 2025, Landázuri signed a two-and-a-half-year contract with Tenerife in the Spanish Segunda División.